Model-robust and efficient covariate adjustment for cluster-randomized experiments: Efficient covariate adjustment

-For the proposed estimators with parametric working models, Theorem \ref{thm: Eff} implies that the estimator is consistent if $\kappa_a$ is correctly specified, or the working models $\eta_a$ and $\zeta_a$ are equivalent conditioning on $M,N,C$.
+For the proposed estimators with parametric working models, Theorem \ref{thm: Eff}(a) implies that the estimator is consistent if $\kappa_a$ is correctly specified, or the working models $\eta_a$ and $\zeta_a$ are compatible conditioning on $M,N,C$.
 In the special case that all cluster-level covariates are discrete, the latter condition can be satisfied by setting where $\underline\beta$ is an arbitrary $p$-dimensional vector and $\underline\theta_{n,c} = E\{\overline{X}^o\mid N=n,C=c\}$; in this special case, the resulting estimators are in fact robust to arbitrary working model misspecification.
 In more general cases with non-discrete cluster-level covariates, the proposed estimators are at least triply-robust.
 That is, they are consistent to their respective target estimands as long as two out of the three nuisance functions are correctly modeled, since $E(\eta^*_a\mid M,N,C) = \zeta^*_a$ as proved in the Supplementary Material.

 For the proposed estimators using machine learning algorithms, efficiency can be achieved when all nuisance parameters are consistently estimated, leading to higher asymptotic precision than potentially misspecified parametric working models.
 For modeling $\eta_a^*$, since $\mathrm{X}^o$ is a matrix and its dimension may change across clusters, a feasible practical strategy is to fit $Y_{ij}$ on $(X_{ij}, M_i, N_i, C_i)$ and pre-specified summary statistics of $\mathrm{X}_i^o$ with fixed dimensions, e.g., $\overline{X}_i^o$, and then compute the cluster-average of predictions as the model fit.
-Alternatively, one can directly model $\overline{Y}_i^o$ on $(M_i, N_i, C_i)$ and functions of $\mathrm{X}_i^o$, which can be potentially high-dimensional in order to capture its higher-order association with $\overline{Y}_i^o$.
+Alternatively, one can directly model $\overline{Y}_i^o$ on $(M_i, N_i, C_i)$ and functions of $\mathrm{X}_i^o$, which can be potentially high-dimensional due to higher-order association between $\mathrm{X}_i^o$ and $\overline{Y}_i^o$.

 \begin{remark} In practice, each of the two approaches for nuisance function estimation has its pros and cons.
 The machine learning methods are asymptotically more precise, but the efficiency gain typically requires at least a moderate number of clusters.
 In addition, although the cross-fitting procedure yields the desired convergence property, it may be prone to finite-sample bias especially when the sample size is limited \citep{hines2022demystifying}.
 This finite-sample bias can be potentially alleviated by using parsimonious parametric working models, thereby trading precision for better finite-sample performance characteristics.